Tarmac Delay Standards of Treatment and Disembarkation: A Guide

 Passengers have specific rights in a tarmac delay situation.
 Airlines must provide them with certain amenities while they wait on board the aircraft.
 With some exceptions, once the tarmac delay has reached three hours, airlines must let passengers leave the aircraft.
 The sections below explain airlines' responsibilities at each of these points.

-Airlines must meet certain standards of treatment for passengers waiting on board the aircraft, regardless of the location.
+Airlines must meet certain assistance requirements (standards of treatment) for passengers waiting on board the aircraft, regardless of the location.
 This obligation begins as soon as the aircraft doors close or as soon as the wheels of the aircraft touch down upon arrival.
 It lasts until passengers are provided the opportunity to leave the aircraft.

 The following are the amenities airlines must provide free of charge, regardless of where the tarmac delay occurs.